CraftAcademyLabs/ca_course/slow_food/entity_relashionship_diagrams.md

 **SQL (Structured Query Language)** is a standard interactive and programming language for getting information from and updating a database.
 Queries take the form of a command language that lets you select, insert, update and delete data.

 **ORM (Object-relational mapping)** is a mechanism that makes it possible to address, access and manipulate objects without having to consider how those objects relate to their data sources.
-Examples of ORM's that we will use during this course are **Data Mapper** and **Active Record**.
+Examples of ORM's are **Data Mapper** and **Active Record**.

 **ERD (Entity Relationship Diagram)** is a data modeling technique to graphically represent a conceptual data model of a information system.
 They allow you to display your database structure and show entities and relationships between tables within that database.